 With You I Look Deeper Into Myself Than I Usually Do!

 “With you I look deeper into myself than I usually do!”
-I heard this twice yesterday from two different people that I a guiding through some leadership development.
+I heard this twice yesterday from two different people that I am guiding through some leadership development.
 I probed a little when I heard this, as I do.
 Was this evaluative comment spoken in gratitude or in some form of frustration?
 The answer didn’t surprise me as this is a conversation that repeats itself in these sessions.

 “I am grateful because I am digging deeply into myself for what I actually know…that I didn’t know I knew”